Patouche/Patouche.github.io/_posts/java/2015-03-21-stocker-des-mots-de-passe.md

     count(u.PASSWORD) as PWD_COUNT
 from
     APP_USER as u
-group by
+group by u.PASSWORD
-	u.PASSWORD
-order by
+order by PWD_COUNT desc
-	PWD_COUNT
 ;
 {% endhighlight %}